In this larger world where we live, there are numerous smaller worlds, each nurturing itself in a different way, completely hidden from the rest.

 Soon, three men stepped into the shack, wearing bright yellow and orange ‘gho’ (the traditional dress, worn by Bhutanese men).
 They spoke to the shopkeeper in their local language, after which he poured three cups of tea, and they walked away.
 Later, we realized that those three men, wearing identical clothes, were to perform at Tshechu.

 After an interval of a few seconds, a lady came in, with her daughter and her dog, which occupied half the floor space, while trying to relax.
 The lady also asked for a cup of tea, and the girl had a plateful of momos.

-While I sat on the other side, observing all these people, my friend was busy clicking their photos.
+While I sat on the other side, observing all these people, RD was busy clicking their photos.
 He was more keen on capturing all the emotions that flowed in and out with those people, and I tried to interpret what they were saying to each other.
 This, I feel, is the most interesting part of not understanding a language – you never know what people are saying, and thus, you have full freedom to make your own interpretation, based on their body language.

 The momos acted as appetizers, and I felt like hogging on some more food.

 “Maggi?” – I told the guy, who made some gestures and called in another person.
 This new guy said, “Koka, Koka”.
 We took a few seconds to understand that ‘Koka’ is the local product, more like Wai-Wai, when the first guy passed a packet to the second one, who showed his fingers to assure us that ‘Koka’ will be ready in 5 minutes.

 As this entire thing was happening, the music in the background became more intense, only to make everyone understand that the program was about to begin.